cdli-gh/annodoc/index.md

 Etymologically, this is a headless relative clause, but it is lexicalized as a noun.

+	# Jagersma, Chap.
+27 (53)
+	# ‘on whose right and left lions were laying’
+	# (Cyl A 5:16; L; 22)
+	1	zi-da	zi.d-Ø-'a	be.right-NFIN-NOM	4	LOC	morphologically, this is amod+LOC
+	2	gabu2-na	gabu2=ane='a	left=his=LOC	1	appos
+	3	piriĝ	piriĝ=Ø	lion=ABS	4	ABS
+	4	ì-nú-nú-a	'i-b(i)-nú-nú-Ø-'a	VP-3N:on-lie-lie-3N.S/DO-NOM	0	acl

 Titles or functionaries can be referred to with (lexicalized) nominalizations, and then, an annotation like a nominal (nmod or appos) would be preferrable.
 Here, we follow the decision taken in morphology annotation.

 ### Subordinate clauses: acl